Ethel Johnson (wrestler)

 Ethel Blanche Hairston (née Wingo; May 14, 1935 – September 14, 2018) was an American professional wrestler whose ring name was Ethel Johnson.
 She debuted at age 16, becoming the first African-American women's champion.
 She was a fan favorite, billed as "the biggest attraction to hit girl wrestling since girl wrestling began."

 Professional wrestling career

-Johnson started her training after her sister Babs Wingo, the first African-American woman to integrate professional wrestling, in the 1950s, signing with the promoter Billy Wolfe.
+Johnson started her training after her sister Babs Wingo, the first African-American woman to desegregate professional wrestling, in the 1950s, signing with the promoter Billy Wolfe.
 Their younger sister Marva Scott would later join professional wrestling as well.
-In 1952, Johnson, along with her sisters worked three matches including a tag match in the main event at Baltimore, Maryland, which drew the highest record crowd of 3,611 fans.
+In 1952, Johnson, along with her sisters worked three matches including a tag team match in the main event at Baltimore, Maryland, which drew the highest record crowd of 3,611 fans.
 By 1954, Johnson and Wingo received top billing alongside Gorgeous George, after drawing 9,000 fans at the Municipal Auditorium in Kansas City, Missouri.
 While touring Latin America, Johnson worked under the name Rita Valdez.